Robo3D/User-Manuals/docs/source/C2/getting-started/index.rst

 ---------------
 Now let’s move forward with your initial set-up of Robo C2.

 First, insert the spool holder into the rear slot of the printer.
+Make sure the taller tab is inserted first.

 .. image:: images/Inserting-Spool-Holder.gif
    :alt: Inserting Spool Holder